alifiaganjaraharja/Hotel-Revenue-Profitability-Analysis/README.md

-# Hotel Revenue & Profitability Analysis Project
+# Hotel Revenue & Profitability Analysis
-By Alifia Ganjaraharja

-This repository contains a data analysis project that utilizes SQL to analyze hotel revenue, profitability, and booking trends to optimize pricing and operational efficiency.
-This project utilizes a public dataset which is available on Kaggle Datasets.
+This repository contains a data analysis that utilizes SQL to analyze a fictional hotel's revenue, profitability, and booking trends to optimize pricing and operational efficiency throughout the year 2024 (4 months).
+This project utilizes a public dataset that is available on Kaggle Datasets.

 ## Project Overview:
 This project utilizes a public dataset available on Kaggle Datasets, and it's ideal for practicing Beginner to Intermediate SQL, including Aggrerate Functions (SUM, AVG, and COUNT), and performance optimization on large datasets.